cpglenn/towers-of-hanoi/README.md

 # towers-of-hanoi

-This is an exercise in programming the Towers of Hanoi game in Python 3 using Stacks, Nodes, and Classes.
+This is an exercise in programming the game "Towers of Hanoi" in Python 3 using Stacks, Nodes, and Classes.